adzuki1/yt-audio-dl/README.md

 # VERSION 2

 ## Overview
-This script, `main_v2.py`, is an enhancement of version 1, introducing multithreading using a queue to manage tasks.
-While it provides better scalability and modularity, it includes some bugs and limitations that need attention.
+This script, `main_v2.py`, is an enhancement of version 1, introducing multithreading using a `Queue` to manage tasks.
+This allows multiple downloads to occur concurrently.

-## Improvements from Version 1
+## Improvements from V1
-- **Multithreading**: Version 2 introduces multithreading for improved scalability, allowing the script to handle multiple tasks concurrently.
+- **Multithreading**: V2 introduces multithreading for improved concurrency, allowing the script to handle multiple tasks concurrently.
 The `Queue` module and `Thread` class are used to manage task execution.
-- **Worker Threads**: A configurable number of threads (default: 4) can be spawned to process tasks from the queue.
+- **Worker Threads**: A configurable number of threads (default: 4) are spawned to process tasks from the queue.
-- **Task Queue**: Tasks are added to a queue and processed independently by each thread.
+- **Task Queue**: Tasks are read from the XLSX file and added to a central queue, where worker threads pick them up.
-- **Error Handling**: Includes basic error handling mechanisms for downloads and audio processing.
 - **Improved Modularity**: Functions like `processQueue` and `main` are structured for better readability and reusability.

 ## Limitations and Known Issues
-- **Task Counter**: The "Processing task" counter is not thread-safe, leading to possible misreporting of task indices.
+- **Task Counter**: The "Processing task" counter is local to each thread (counter = 0 is inside processQueue).
+This means the count is not sequential for the total job and will reset for each thread, leading to possible misreporting of task indices.
-- **Error with `None` Task**: Threads log errors when encountering the termination signal (`None`) due to attempting to process it as a task.
-This does not impact functionality but generates unnecessary log messages.
-- **Sequential Downloads Per Thread**: While multithreading improves concurrency, each thread still processes tasks sequentially, limiting full parallel download performance.
+- **Global Directory**: This version relies on a global variable (download_dir) for the output path, limiting flexibility.

 ## Installation and Usage

 ### Dependencies
 Ensure the following Python libraries are installed:
-- `os`
 - `openpyxl`
-- `re`
 - `moviepy`
-- `queue`
-- `threading`
 - `yt_dlp`

+(The script also uses the built-in `os`, `re`, `queue`, and `threading` modules.)

 Install dependencies using pip:
 ```bash